US STOCKS-Wall Street rises after Alcoa reports earnings

 By Gabriel Debenedetti

-NEW YORK, Jan 9 U.S. stocks rose on Wednesday, rebounding from two days of losses, as investors turned their focus to the first prominent results of the earnings season.
+NEW YORK, Jan 9 U.S. stocks rose on Wednesday, as the first group of earnings reports started to trickle in, without giving a clear direction of how well corporations did during the fourth quarter.

-Stocks had retreated at the start of the week from the S&P 500's highest point in five years, hit last Friday, on worries about possible earnings weakness.
+The gains were the first of the week after stocks retreated from the S&P 500's highest point in five years, hit last Friday.
+Worries about a weak earnings season contributed to a pullback in stocks earlier in the week.

+Herbalife Ltd stock rose 4.2 percent to $39.95 in its most active day of trading in the company's history, after hedge fund manager Dan Loeb took a large stake in the nutritional supplements seller.
+Prominent short-seller Bill Ackman had previously accused the company of being a "pyramid scheme," which Herbalife has denied.

 Shares of Alcoa Inc were down 0.5 percent to $9.08 after early gains, following the company's earnings release after the bell on Tuesday.
 The largest U.S. aluminum producer said it expects global demand for aluminum to grow in 2013.